SoK: Differential Privacies: Scope and related work

+The relation between the main syntactic models of anonymity and DP was studied in \cite{clifton2013syntactic}, in which the authors claim that the former is designed for privacy-preserving data publishing (PPDP), while DP is more suitable for privacy preserving data mining (PPDM).
+The survey \cite{zhang2020correlated} investigate the issue of privacy loss due to data correlation under DP models and classify existing literature into three categories: using parameters to describe data correlation, using models to describe data correlation, and describing data correlation based on the framework.

-Finally, some surveys focus on location privacy.
-In~\cite{machanavajjhala2018analyzing}, authors highlight privacy concerns in this context and list mechanisms with formal provable privacy guarantees, while in~\cite{chatzikokolakis2017methods}, authors analyze different kinds of privacy breaches and compare metrics that have been proposed to protect location data.
+Other surveys focus on location privacy.
+In \cite{machanavajjhala2018analyzing}, the authors highlight privacy concerns in this context and list mechanisms with formal provable privacy guarantees; they describe several variants of differential privacy for streaming (e.g., pan-privacy) and location data (e.g., geo-indistinguishability) along with extensions such as pufferfish and blowfish privacy.
+In \cite{chatzikokolakis2017methods}, the authors analyze different kinds of privacy breaches and compare metrics that have been proposed to protect location data.

+Finally, the appropriate selection of the privacy parameters for DP was also exhaustively studied.
+This problem in not trivial, and many factors can be considered: in \cite{hsu2014differential}, the authors used economic incentives, in \cite{lee2011much,krehbiel2019choosing,pejo2019together}, the authors looked at individual preferences, and in \cite{liu2019investigating,laud2019interpreting}, the authors took into account an adversary's capability in terms of hypothesis testing and guessing advantage respectively.